them-es/starter-bootstrap/readme.md

 ## them.es<sup>+</sup>

 **them.es Starter** is a WordPress Starter Theme built with Bootstrap.
-Please note that the Source files is only recommended for WordPress Developers who are searching for a simple, solid, proved and tested **Bootstrap Starter Theme** to build upon. **_Don't_ expect a ready-to-use WordPress Theme!**
+Please note that the Source files are only recommended for WordPress Developers who are searching for a simple, solid, proved and tested **Bootstrap Starter Theme** to build upon. **_Don't_ expect a ready-to-use WordPress Theme!**

 If you want to see it in action or want to download a customized Theme for free, check out [http://them.es/starter](http://them.es/starter)